NikolaGanchev/OnyxXML/README.md

 ### Other Provided Nodes

 Nodes are provided for some special XML constructs - `CDATA`, `DOCTYPE`, processing instructions, XML declaration, comments.
+Equivalents are also available for the Compile API.
-`EmptyNode` is also provided.
+`EmptyNode` is also provided for the Dynamic API.
 It acts as a dummy root for fragments that have multiple sibling roots.
+This role is served by `Document` in the Compile API.

 ## License